mcvuong/WiCHack.github.io/README.md

 2. iOS Mobil App

-    We used **Xcode** (an integrated development environment for MacOS) to develop an **iOS** application using **Stroyboards**.
+    We used **Xcode** (an integrated development environment for MacOS) to develop an **iOS** application using **Storyboards** and **Swift**.
 The application allows users to login/signup to an account where they view their transaction history and how much money was donated to a STEM organization of their choice.